 Prolonged insomnia results in mental and physical discomfort during periods when we are awake, which often ends up affecting our personal and professional life, fully changing our perception of things and how we deal with everyday life.

 The causes of insomnia, as well as the way it manifests itself, can be very varied.
 Work stress, concern for health (of the individual or others), or financial problems are some of the most reported factors when it comes to talking about insomnia.
-However, as it goes on, the simple fact of suffering from it ends up generating anxiety subject to bedtime, so you could say that insomnia itself is able to feed back on itself.
+However, as it goes on, the simple fact of suffering from it ends up generating stress subject to bedtime, so you could say that insomnia itself is able to feed back on itself.

 However, what many people do not know is that a lot of actions that we take in our day-to-day life and that we do not associate with insomnia could be playing a key role in this fact.
 How we eat, the physical activity we perform, the consumption of alcohol and tobacco, or exposure to stimulating situations are some of the most important factors that are included in the concept “Sleep hygiene.”;